My husband’s hours are kind of tough, those closest to me know this.

 I made the decision to go 45 minutes before I left.

-Because when people drive six hours to save a person’s soul on a cold February day, well, they mean a lot to said person.
+Because when people drive six hours to save a person’s soul on a cold February day, well, they mean a lot to the said person.

 That person is me, by the way.